adibakshi28/DL-Fine-Tune_LLM-Tensorflow/README.md

 ### Results
 The project achieves significant improvements in sentiment classification accuracy on financial texts, with experiments demonstrating the effectiveness of various training and optimization techniques.

-### License
-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ### Contributing
 Feel free to submit issues or pull requests for improvements or new features.

-### Acknowledgements
-- Hugging Face for the Transformers library.
-- TensorFlow for the deep learning framework.
-- Authors of the financial phrasebank dataset.

 ### Contact
 For questions or suggestions, please feel free to contact me or raise an issue on the repo.